rbccps-iisc/ideam/README.rst

       If this fails to set the DNS properly, try updating /etc/docker/daemon.json with the following (for systemd machines)

          { "dns": ["208.67.222.222", "208.67.220.220"] }

+- If copying the RegisterAPI.war fails, then run

+  ``chown -R $(whoami) /var/ideam``

+- If there is an error because of SSH keys then run

+  ``ssh-keygen -t rsa``

 - IDEAM has been tested on MacOS as well.
+However, the elasticsearch container might fail because of the ``vm.max_map_count`` setting.
+If this happens then try increasing the swap space of the docker VM